ani-laliashvili/quiz-app/README.md

 # quiz
-This is a graphical implementation of the quiz app using Tkinter.
+This is a graphical implementation of the quiz app using Tkinter and the opentdb API.

-## Required modules
-- tkinter